Workflow-Identifying Fields: General Information

-You can add multiple workflows for a particular form.
-In this case, each workflow is applied to all records that have a specific value in a particular field.
+You can add multiple workflows for a particular form so that each workflow is applied to all records that have a specific value in a particular field.
 This field is described as a workflow-identifying field because its value determines the workflow to be used.

 Learning Objectives